 Tell me you remember you are still a human being, not just a human doing.
 Tell me you’re more than just a machine, checking off items from your to-do list.
 Have that conversation, that glance, that touch.
 Be a healing conversation, one filled with grace and presence.

 Put your hand on my arm, look me in the eye, and connect with me for one second.
 Tell me something about your heart, and awaken my heart.
 Help me remember that I too am a full and complete human being, a human being who also craves a human touch.

 I teach at a university where many students pride themselves on the “study hard, party hard” lifestyle.
 This might be a reflection of many of our lifestyles and our busy-ness — that even our means of relaxation is itself a reflection of that same world of overstimulation.
-Our relaxation often takes the form of action-filled (yet mindless) films, or violent and face-paced sports.
+Our relaxation often takes the form of action-filled (yet mindless) films, or violent and fast-paced sports.

 I don’t have any magical solutions.
 All I know is that we are losing the ability to live a truly human life.

 We need a different relationship to work, to technology.
 We know what we want: a meaningful life, a sense of community, a balanced existence.
 It’s not just about “leaning in” or faster iPhones.
 We want to be truly human.